Phoenix Medical Malpractice Lawyer

 Medical malpractice claims are often complex.
 Malpractice claims almost always require the testimony of experts to establish the standard of care in the medical community and to show that the doctor or healthcare provider breached that standard.

 Physicians and other healthcare providers, and the companies who insure physicians and healthcare providers, almost always vigorously contest assertions against them for malpractice.
 Malpractice claims not only directly call into question their professional ability, but losing a case can mean future high premiums and have other employment consequences.
-As a result, defendants will usually hire their own experts and take all actions possible in defending the claims against them.
+As a result, defendants will usually hire their own experts.
+They aim to take all actions possible in defending the claims against them.

 Medical Error and Malpractice Statistics